HZEmpire/HKU-COMP2396-Bigtwo/README.md

 # Bigtwo
-Project for BigTwo Card Game
-Completed BigTwo Card Game with implemented GUI and Server
+Project for BigTwo Card Game with completed BigTwo Card Game with implemented GUI and Server